Newsletter

 The taskforce focuses on the fact that ChatGPT/OpenAI has relied on “web scraping”.
 This would involve third party data, but it does not address whether there is a difference between using data from third parties or first parties.
 Nor whether it matters if the data is public or private.
 It is conceivable that a contractual relationship between the data controller and the user (as it is for first parties) makes it easier to ensure transparency and information than with “scraping” from third parties.

 However, the report is only a preliminary oneand it will be interesting to see how the final version will look like.
-I wrote an article about this together with my colleague Anna Olberg Eide, which was published in IAPP this summer – you can find it here
+I wrote an article about this together with my colleague Anna Olberg Eide, which was published in IAPP this summer – you can find it here.

 Meanwhile, the Norwegian Data Protection Authority has told Meta that they must use consent.
 It seems that the Irish Data Protection Authority supports this.
 If this becomes a general requirement for all AI, it will probably limit the opportunities to develop good AI tools in the EU.
 One could probably come a long way in recognising legitimate interest and providing an easy option for reservation.